Tips for Keeping Your Car Cool in Summer

 Fortunately, if you are wondering how to keep your car cool, there are plenty of simple things you can do.
 From maximizing your air conditioning to taking advantage of a shady spot when parking, the following tips can help you maintain a cooler vehicle on those hot and humid summer days.

 1. Limit the Amount of Sunlight Coming Through Your Windows

 Car windows can act like a greenhouse, holding in heat and sunlight, says the National Highway Traffic Safety Administration (NHTSA).
 Even if it is only in the 60s outside, the direct sunlight through the windows can cause the interior temperature to increase to 110 degrees.

 Knowing this, there are a few ways to help keep your car cool by reducing the amount of heat entering through your windows:

-Scorching seats can cause discomfort or even.
+Scorching seats can cause discomfort or even burns.
 For this reason, you might consider purchasing a vehicle with cloth seats instead of leather.
-If it’s in your budget, you might also look into buying a vehicle with air-conditioned seats, which circulate cool air around your backside.
-Typically, this works by utilizing a porous mesh on the car seat so air can flow through it.
+If it’s in your budget, you might also look into buying a vehicle with air-conditioned or ventilated seats, these typically work by utilizing a porous mesh on the car seat so air can flow through it.
 Fans inside the seat produce air circulation, which is diffused to spread the cooling effect throughout the seat and through the mesh, cooling the seat’s surface.
 For those who already have leather but need a way to keep it cooler, Cars.com suggests purchasing cooling gel covers or pads.
-Simply covering leather seats with towels can provide a bit on insulation between you and the hot seat.
+Simply covering leather seats with towels can provide a bit of insulation between you and the hot seat.